jean/collective.hostout/README.rst

   Additional configuration files or directories needed to run this buildout

 buildout-cache
   If you want to override the default location for the buildout-cache on the host

 python-version
   The version of python to install during bootstrapping.
 (Mandatory.)

 hostos
   Over which platform specific bootstrap_python command is called.
 For instance if hostos=redhat, bootstrap_python_redhat will be called to use "yum" to install python and other developer tools.
 This paramter is also used in hostout.cloud_ to pick which VM to create.

 Users and logins
 ----------------

 The bootstrap_users command is called as part of the bootstrap process which is called if no buildout has already been bootstraped on the remote server.
 This command will login using "user" (the user should have sudo rights) and create two additional users and a group which joins them.

-effective-user
+``effective-user``
   This user will own the buildouts var files.
 This allows the application to write to database files in the var directory but not be allowed to write to any other part of the buildout code.

-buildout-user
+``buildout-user``
   The user which will own the buildout files.
 During bootstrap this user will be created and be given a ssh key such that hostout can login and run buildout using this account.

-buildout-group
+``buildout-group``
   A group which will own the buildout files including the var files.
 This group is created if needed in the bootstrap_users command.
 (Mandatory.)

-In addition the private key will be read from the location "identity_file" and be used to create a password-less login for the "buildout-user" account by copying the public key into the "authorized_keys" file of the buildout_user account.
-If no file exists for "identity_file" a DSA private key is created for you in the file "${hostname}_key" in the buildout directory.
-During a normal deployment all steps are run as the buildout-user so there is no need to use the "user" account and therefore supply a password.
-The exception to this is if you specify "pre-deploy", "post-deploy" or "sudo-parts" steps or have to bootstrap the server.
-These require the use of the sudo-capable "user" account.
-If you'd like to share the ability to deploy your application with others, one way to do this is to simply checkin the private key file specified by "identity_file" along with your buildout.
+In addition the private key will be read from the location ``identity_file`` and be used to create a passwordless login for the ``buildout-user`` account by copying the public key into the ``authorized_keys`` file of the buildout_user account.
+If no file exists for ``identity_file`` a DSA private key is created for you in the file ``${hostname}_key`` in the buildout directory.
+During a normal deployment all steps are run as the *buildout-user* so there is no need to use the ``user`` account and therefore supply a password.
+The exception to this is if you specify ``pre-deploy``, ``post-deploy`` or ``sudo-parts`` steps or have to bootstrap the server.
+These require the use of the sudo-capable ``user`` account.
+If you'd like to share the ability to deploy your application with others, one way to do this is to simply checkin the private key file specified by ``identity_file`` along with your buildout.
 If you do share deployment, remember to pin your eggs in your buildout so the result is consistent no matter where  it is deployed from.
-One trick you can use to achieve this is to add "hostoutversions.cfg" to the "extends" of your buildout and commit "hostoutversions.cfg" to your source control as well.
+One trick you can use to achieve this is to add ``hostoutversions.cfg`` to the ``extends`` of your buildout and commit ``hostoutversions.cfg`` to your source control as well.